apache/airflow/contributing-docs/17_adding_api_endpoints.rst

 -----------------------------
 1. Ensure all code meets the project's quality standards by running pre-commit hooks.
 2. Pre-commit hooks include static code checks, formatting, and other validations.
+3. One specific pre-commit hook to note is the ``update-common-sql-api-stubs`` hook.
+This hook automatically updates the common SQL API stubs whenever it recognizes changes in the API.
+This ensures that any modifications to the API are accurately reflected in the stubs, maintaining consistency between the implementation and documentation.
-3. Run the following command to execute all pre-commit hooks:
+4. Run the following command to execute all pre-commit hooks:

 .. code-block:: bash